-Although based on the writings of a child, "The Young Visiters” is a family film but not really a children’s story.
-That’s a delicate high-wire act, and director David Yates and writer Patrick Barlow have deftly tiptoed through it, yielding a warm and surprisingly unsentimental production that has “evergreen” written all over it.
+Although based on the writings of a child (9-year-old Daisy Ashford, to be precise), “The Young Visiters” is a family film but not really a children’s story.
+That’s a delicate high-wire act, and director David Yates (whose credits include the BBC thriller “State of Play”) and writer Patrick Barlow have deftly tiptoed through it, yielding a warm and surprisingly unsentimental production that has “evergreen” written all over it.

 I confess to having been previously unaware of the precocious Ashford, whose late-19th century novel is much beloved in her native England.
 In it, she tells the somewhat disjointed story of Alfred Salteena (producer and star Jim Broadbent), who falls for the lovely Ethel Monticue (Lyndsey Marshal).
 Alfred then miscalculates badly by seeking to leverage his relationship with the wealthy Lord Bernard Clark (Hugh Laurie, star of Fox’s upcoming series “House”) to woo her.

 Alas, this ranks high on the list of dimwitted ideas, since the social-climbing Ethel has visions of grand balls in Bernard’s mansion, and Bernard quickly sets his sights on her as well.
 So poor Alfred gets dispatched to the Crystal Palace, where he hopes the Earl of Clincham (an amusingly haughty Bill Nighy) can teach him the art of nobility.